Welcome! You are viewing archived content of the Colfax Research project. For our current business page, see colfax-intl.com

-Browse our webinars and live training on parallel programming, performance optimization for parallel processors, new technology and development tools.
+Browse our webinars and on-demand training on parallel programming, performance optimization for parallel processors, new technology and development tools.
 Some of our training programs feature remote access to training servers, original programming exercises and certificates of accomplishment.

 Are you realizing the payoff of parallel processing?
 Are you aware that without code optimization, computational applications may perform orders of magnitude worse than they are supposed to?